 - Arizona - N/A

-- Arkansas - The Arkansas statute prohibited in a private place without the permission of the people photographed or observed is against the law
+- Arkansas - Prohibited in a private place without the permission of the people photographed or observed is against the law.

 - California - Video recording of "confidential communications" is prohibited without consent.